johangithub/AFMAN11-217v1/chp7.md

 7.4.3.5.3.
 Radar DP.
 Radar may be used for navigation guidance for SID design.
 Radar SIDs are established when ATC has a need to vector aircraft on departure to a particular ATS Route, NAVAID, or Fix.
 Radar vectors may also be used to join conventional or RNAV navigation SIDs.
 SIDs requiring radar vectors must be annotated "RADAR REQUIRED."

 7.4.4.
 Specific ATC Departure Instructions.
 Specific ATC departure instructions include a heading and an altitude.
 Though a controller assumes shared responsibility for terrain and obstacle clearance once he or she begins to provide navigational guidance, ultimate responsibility always rests with the pilot.
-When told to “fly runway heading,” do not apply wind drift corrections.
+When told to "fly runway heading," do not apply wind drift corrections.

 7.4.4.1.
 If the departure instructions do not contain a climb gradient and there are no published gradients for the runway utilized for departure, pilots are required to maintain 200 ft/NM.
 Controllers are required to issue climb gradients in excess of 200ft/NM with the departure instructions.
 If terrain or obstacles in the direction of departure appear to require a higher than standard climb gradient or if your specific departure instructions conflict with information published in an ODP, query the controller.
 Except in a Diverse Vector Area (DVA), USAF pilots must fly the ODP prior to the departure instructions.
 However, as a pilot there is nothing to inform you that you are in a DVA.
 Therefore, if the airport has a "Trouble T" and the departure instructions seem to conflict with the ODP or there is any question about which procedure to fly, query the controller for clarification.